ABZ-Aaron/Classic-Models-Pipeline/Documentation/DataModeling.md

     Note, you can also add a third `flag` boolean column which indicates which records are `active` (i.e., where current date is between effective and expiration date).
 This can make filtering easier for downstream users.
 Also note you can use a combination of Type 1 and Type 2 within the same dimension table.

 There are other response types (7 in total), but I won't cover them here.
+For our project, we will not look too in depth here.
+However, we will implement SCD1 and SCD2 for some attributes to show how it might be done.

 ### Fact Table